Hopefully we can answer a few of your questions.

 Start with our website at LandisArboretum.org, where you’ll find loads of information about Landis Arboretum plus slideshows that highlight its beauty.

-Become a member of Landis and reap the many benefits of discounts on programs and plant sales, special events, newsletters, reciprocal admission at other arboreta and public gardens nationwide, and so much more.
+Become a member of Landis and reap the many benefits of discounts on programs and plant sales, special events, newsletters, reciprocal admission to other arboreta and public gardens nationwide, and so much more.
 Your membership is invaluable to the preservation of Landis Arboretum, a natural resource we strive to continually improve and sustain for you and your family, now and in the future.

 Give us your email, and we will send you updates on Arboretum events, as well as the annual Calendar of Events and the quarterly Newsletter.